pdir/mobilede-bundle/README.md

 License
 -------
-This ia a commercial extension for Contao Open Source CMS You can buy a license at https://pdir.de/mobilede
+This ia a commercial extension for Contao Open Source CMS<br>
+You can buy a license at https://pdir.de/mobilede<br>
-2017 pdir GmbH - All-rights-reserved
+2017 pdir GmbH - All-rights-reserved<br>

 ToDo